 Dr. Loonam was raised with multiple animals on her family’s farm outside of Chicago, Illinois.
 It was then that she decided she would be a veterinarian.
 She graduated with a Bachelor of Science degree in Biology from Virginia Tech in 1996 and her veterinary degree from the University of Tennessee in 2000.
 Dr. Loonam completed a year-long small animal internship at the Regional Veterinary Referral Center in 2001.
 Subsequently she did a year of general practice in Middleburg, Virginia before she was asked to do a year-long surgical fellowship at the University of Tennessee.
 After her surgical fellowship she joined the emergency and critical care department of a referral center outside of Jacksonville, Florida.
 In 2004 Dr. Loonam returned to Virginia and assisted in opening what is now the Emergency Division of the Veterinary Referral Center of Northern Virginia.

 In her free time Dr. Loonam competes her horses in Dressage, Show Jumping, and Eventing.
 Also, she enjoys running with her pack of King Charles Cavaliers.

 Troy Thompson, DVM

 Dr. Thompson is a 2000 graduate of Oklahoma State University College of Veterinary Medicine.
 After graduation, he served for four years on active duty in the Army Veterinary Corps.
-After the Army he began full-time work in emergency medicine.
-Dr. Thompson has a special interest in emergency and trauma surgery.
-During his time off he enjoys spending time with his wife and three children, riding his motorcycle, traveling, camping, and fishing.
+He was the post veterinarian at Fort Sill, Oklahoma for two years and then was assigned to the Customs and Border Protection Canine Enforcement Program.